Tom Brady: 2021 season

+Brady finished the 2021 season with an NFL record 485 pass completions for a career-high 5,316 passing yards, 43 passing touchdowns, and 12 interceptions.
+Brady became the oldest player in NFL history to pass for at least 5,000 yards and his passing yards total marked the third-most for a single season in NFL history.
+He was named to the Pro Bowl for the 15th time.

 In the Wild Card Round, the Buccaneers faced off against the Eagles, as a rematch of their Week 6 regular season game.
 Brady completed 29 of 37 passes for 271 yards and 2 touchdowns as they won 31–15.
 Brady and the Buccaneers advanced to the Divisional Round to face off against the Rams, to whom they previously lost in the regular season.
 Brady and the Buccaneers fell behind 27–3 in the third quarter, until Brady was able to lead the team to 24 unanswered points and a tie game; however, the Rams scored a field goal in the closing seconds to defeat the Buccaneers 30–27.
 Brady finished the game with 329 yards, a touchdown, and an interception.
 The Rams later went on to win Super Bowl LVI.

+Initial retirement

 Brady announced his retirement on February 1, 2022, after 22 seasons.
 In Brady's first two years with Tampa, the Buccaneers posted a regular season record of 24–9, which were the two most successful back-to-back seasons in franchise history.
 Their 13–4 regular season record in 2021 was the best result in franchise history, eclipsing the 12–4 record of the 2002 Super Bowl winning team.
 Prior to Brady's arrival, the franchise had an all-time playoff record of 6–9; at the time of Brady's retirement, the all-time playoff record for Tampa Bay stood at 11–10.
 He was ranked first by his fellow players on the NFL Top 100 Players of 2022, his fourth time being ranked first.